intj-t/intj-t/README.md

 <a href="https://www.sphinxlogic.org/Jonathan Chapman Moore FRSA.docx">Word Document</a>

-Twitter, LinkedIn and Facebook are ego networks Github is an muse network
+Twitter, LinkedIn and Facebook are ego networks Github is an musae network

 <a href="https://snap.stanford.edu/">Stanford SNAP</a>